Everard O'Donnell speaks on...

 DJH: It's a, and, and a couple of your judges are actually on the appeals chamber.

 DJH: How, how does that, that work?
 And I don’t mean just the, the connection between your judges, the judges here and appeal chamber.
-The appeal chamber is what it, what it is – it handles appeals from decisions made by the court here or the Yugoslav court, I presume.
+The appeal chamber is what it, what it is – it, it handles appeals from decisions made by the court here or the Yugoslav court, I presume.

 DJH: What’s the mixture of judges?
 Is it not just judges from here that decide about the cases from here?